DoodlebugPT/DoodlebugPT/README.md

 People 20+ UNLESS I ALREADY KNOW YOU OR HAVE YOU FRIENDED.

 Romantic intent/s3xu4l behavior.
 Even if you mean it as a joke, it makes me extremely uncomfortable!
+I also do not want to date anyone, I am very uncomfortable with romance as a whole.

 I hide/block freely, and will not hesitate to hide you if you break my boundaries or make me uncomfortable.